DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ### Structure of executors
 For each distinct label proper executor must be created.
 These are defined in [order_executor](#order_executor) package.
-To understand their structure let's examinate class that each one have to inherit from.
+To understand their structure let's examinate a class that each one have to inherit from.

 Move to
 ```